For the month of June 2021, keep sugar intake down with good food choices at each meal!

 6 Spoons in June is an annual campaign that shines a light on hidden sugars and challenges everyone to limit added sugar intake to 6 teaspoons (25g) per day.
 We invite YOU to join the nearly half a million people who are on their low added-sugar journey.

-Find out below how you can participate, including following us on social media, to uncover hidden sugars in each meal of the day, and discover how you can reduce added sugar intake one meal at a time!
+Find out below how you can participate, including following us on social media, to uncover hidden sugars in each meal of the day, and work toward a healthier way of eating!

 Why 6 Spoons?

 That Sugar Movement endorses The World Health Organization’s recommendation to limit free and added sugar intake to 6 teaspoons (25 g) per day, for health benefits.